-Folate supports development of the neural tube, which connects the brain and the spinal chord.
+Folate supports the development of the neural tube, which connects the brain and the spinal cord.
 This chord enables the brain to communicate with the rest of the body.
-Complete development and closure of this neural tube occurs in the first 5 weeks of pregnancy, before you may even be aware you’re pregnant.
+Complete development and closure of this neural tube occur in the first 5 weeks of pregnancy, before you may even be aware you’re pregnant.
 Failure of the neural tube to properly develop can lead to miscarriage or birth defects.

 So how do you know if you’re affected?
 A common polymorphism of the MTHFR gene causes this metabolism issue.
 A test can be requested from your GP or specialist to check your MTHFR status.

 There are also newer supplemental forms of folate, which bypass the MTHFR gene.
 Calcium folinate (folinc acid) has been shown to raise plasma folate levels more effectively than folic acid.

 There are prenatal supplements now available (such as Zycia) which provide this ‘active’ form of folate.
 Taking a supplement alongside a healthy diet providing plenty of natural folates is a great step towards supporting the future health of your baby.